Swastika-pathak/ML_project/README.md

-This is a minor project based on machine learning using python It uses the basic concepts of learning ML which mainly deals with python and its tools
+This is a minor project based on machine learning using python.
+Analyzed how the student's performance is affected by the other factors using Exploratory Data Analysis.